Fine Appeals and Extenuating Circumstances

 - Items in Reserve Collections

-Items not returned within 2 weeks of the due date will be deemed Lost, and a Lost Item Bill for the replacement cost of the item plus a handling charge will be sent.
+Items not returned within 2 weeks of the due date will be deemed Lost, and a bill for the full replacement cost will be sent.

 Submitting Fine Appeals